eclipse-oniro4openharmony/oniro-ide/DOC.md

 execute `yarn electron make` to package the application and build the distributables. execute `yarn electron package` for just creating the package without building the distributables.
 The packaging step can take a while.
-After building the Package and distributables, they can be found at `apps/electron/out`.
+After building the package and distributables, they can be found at `apps/electron/out`.
 The `oniro-ide-electron-{your platform}` folder contains the package while the `make` folder contains the distributables

 Currently included electron-forge makers for creating distributables from the package are the following:
 - **maker-zip** (*System Independ*): Will just create a simple zip file containing the electron package